Program

 • Language Proficiency Requirements:* Proof of English proficiency may be required for international applicants and for applicants whose first language is not English.

-*Competitive applicants normally have language proficiency scores higher than the minimum standards set by the College of Graduate and Postdoctoral Studies.
-The department does not currently accept Duolingo scores to assess English language proficiency.
+* Competitive applicants must achieve language proficiency scores from TOEFL or IELTS (Duolingo scores are not accepted by the Department of English) that are higher than the minimum standards set by the College of Graduate and Postdoctoral Studies.

-For admission into the Ph.D., you must have successfully completed an M.A. (courses with thesis, or courses only) deemed equivalent to a USask M.A.
+For admission into the Ph.D., you must have successfully completed an M.A. degree (courses with thesis, or courses only) in English literary and textual studies or a closely affiliated degree program deemed equivalent to a USask M.A.
+Ph.D. applicants must identify a proposed area or field of research.
+Admission is contingent on both the quality of the application and the availability of supervisory resources in that area.

 Application process